koco19/epi3/NonResponse/Figures/README.md

-# Seroprevalence analyses
+# Non-response analyses

-Codes for the analyses to compute the seroprevalence estimates.
+Codes for the non-response analyses.

 ## Structure

-The code is located in the following folders:

-* `/Figures`: Contains the figures included in the paper related to the seroprevalence analyses.
-* `/Results`: Contains the tables with the seroprevalence estimates for the different rounds according to different scenarii.
-* `/Scripts`: Contains the R scripts to compute the seroprevalence estimates and produce the figures.
+The folder `/Figures` contains the follwing files:

+* `NR.png`: Figure included in the manuscript showing the missing pattern in the data.
+This plot is produced by the R script `NonResponse/Scripts/NR_mechanism_MI.R`.

 ## Contact

 Ronan Le Gleut